 |Other Documentation||Notification of Awards/Honors, teaching materials developed, applicant requested letters (from former students, mentees or colleagues), RVU graphs, are all examples of the additional documentation to add to your application packet.
 Examples of how to document your RVU's can be found here and here.|

 SharePoint is used to submit your application electronically.
-It is a secure site that has special "permissions" set up in order for you to access your folder.
-While you are uploading your materials, only you, an assistant (if requested) and the SOM Faculty Affairs offices in KC and Wichita can see your folder.
-Once the APT Committees are ready to start the reviews, they are given access to the folders.
-SharePoint is also where you enter your referee contact information into a webform.
+This is a secure site that has individual "permissions" set up for you to access your folder.
+Only you, your assistant (if requested), and the SOM Faculty Affairs offices in Kansas City and Wichita can see your folder.
+Once the APT Committees are ready to start the reviews, they will be given access to all applicant folders.
+SharePoint is also where you will enter your referee contact information.

 Reviewers are only allowed to evaluate your promotion request based on the information that is presented in your application.
 They are not able to do any further research beyond what is submitted, so be sure that your application is clear and documented to the best of your ability.

 Each application is reviewed by individuals who may have very different professional backgrounds from your own.
 Keep this in mind while preparing your application and offer adequate explanation where necessary.
 For example: